Randonnée Mensuelle Villefranche-de-Panat

 English :

 Start 8am Place du Marché.
-Towards La Bastide-Solages with Courir en Lévézou.
+Direction Bozouls with Courir en Lévézou.
 Participation: 3? + 3? car-pooling.
 Bring your cup.
 FFRP license required!
 Information on 06 48 75 43 00

 German :

 Abfahrt 8 Uhr Place du Marché.
-Richtung La Bastide-Solages mit Courir en Lévézou.
+Richtung Bozouls mit Courir en Lévézou.
 Teilnahmegebühr: 3? + 3? für Fahrgemeinschaften.
 Bringen Sie Ihren Becher mit.
 Eine FFRP-Lizenz ist Pflicht!
 Informationen unter 06 48 75 43 00

 Italiano :

 Inizio ore 8 Place du Marché.
-Direzione La Bastide-Solages con Courir en Lévézou.
+Partenza per Bozouls con Courir en Lévézou.
 Partecipazione: 3? + 3? in car-pooling.
 Portate la vostra tazza. È richiesta la licenza FFRP!
 Informazioni al numero 06 48 75 43 00

 Espanol :

-Salida a las 8.00 h Place du Marché.
-Salida hacia La Bastide-Solages con Courir en Lévézou.
-Participación: 3? + 3? coche compartido.
+Salida a las 8h Place du Marché.
+Salida hacia Bozouls con Courir en Lévézou.
+Participación: 3? + 3? en coche compartido.
 Trae tu taza.
 Licencia FFRP obligatoria Información en el 06 48 75 43 00

 L’événement Randonnée Mensuelle Villefranche-de-Panat a été mis à jour le 2025-08-20 par HIT Aveyron (ADAT Aveyron)